 World War I Memorial in Singapore.
 The Cenotaph in Esplanade Park at Connaught Drive is a tribute to 124 British soldiers born or resident in Singapore who died fighting in World War I. The memorial was dedicated in 1922, and an extension from 1951 honors soldiers who died in World War II.

-Entrance to the Buddha Tooth Relic Temple in Singapore in Chinatown.
-The four-story building displays Tang Dynasty architecture.
+Entrance to the Buddha Tooth Relic Temple in Singapore in Chinatown, a religious and cultural institution.

 The first floor of the Buddha Tooth Relic Temple in Singapore contains the Hundred Dragons or Mitreya Hall with 100 buddhas on both sides of the hall.